cloudscribe/graphql/README.md

 The solution uses NoDb file system storage, so it is pre-populated with data and anyone who downloads this repo and tries it out will have the same existing data.

-Learn more about [cloudscribe](https://www.cloudscribe.com/) (a set of .netstandard libraries that can be assembled into ASP.NET Core web applications providing multi-tenant site management and a really user friendly and powerful content engine), [GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet) (an alternative for traditional REST APIs created by Facebook, ported to .NET by @joemcbride et al), and [Blazor ](https://blazor.net/) (.NET in the web browser).
+Learn more about [cloudscribe](https://www.cloudscribe.com/) (a set of .netstandard libraries that can be assembled into ASP.NET Core web applications providing multi-tenant site, user, and role management and a really user friendly and powerful content engine), [GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet) (an alternative for traditional REST APIs created by Facebook, ported to .NET by @joemcbride et al), and [Blazor ](https://blazor.net/) (.NET in the web browser).

 ## Try It Out